 Let’s get right to the point: We love windbreaker jackets.
 In our opinion, a good windbreaker is the most versatile outdoor jacket money can buy.
 These small but mighty outer layers pack a punch, offering serious protection from the elements for hikers, mountain bikers, climbers, and backcountry skiers alike.
 And more good news: Today's designs are increasingly breathable and comfortable.
-Below we break down our favorite windbreaker jackets of 2024, including models for hiking, alpine use, and running.
-For more background information, see our comparison table and buying advice below the picks.
+Below, we break down our favorite windbreaker jackets of 2025, including models for hiking, alpine use, and running.
+For more background information, see our comparison table and buying advice below the picks, as well as our breakdown on how we approach the testing process.

 Our Team's Windbreaker Jacket Picks